ZINE — BODY.TXT vol001

 I made this because I had to.

-Because something in me was breaking apart — and rebuilding itself differently.
+Because something in me was breaking apart and rebuilding differently.

 Because I see a world lost in screens.
 Starving for meaning.
 Forgetting how to be human.